fyang016/rshell/README.md

 # rshell
 This project is created by Marco Rubio (mrubi005) and Franklin Yang (fyang016) for CS100.

-## Latest additions/changes
--Added the test command functionality (which returns true or false) -Revised the operator precedence

 ## What is rshell?
 Hello!
 Rshell is a basic command shell.
 We are making our own version of bash (Bourne Again SHell) to better understand how the real thing works and to improve software construction skills.